-A permanent file is maintained on each current and former student who has enrolled in Tennessee College of Applied Technology - Crump.
-Each student record will contain a minimum of the following information: (1) application for enrollment; (2) test scores, when applicable (3) monthly/trimester evaluations; (4) statements of student understanding and agreements; (5) medical information sheet; (6) transcript information; (7) monthly summaries of training hours; and, (8) financial aid records, when applicable.
+A permanent file is maintained on each current and former student who has enrolled in Tennessee College of Applied Technology Crump.
+Students permanent records should contain a minimum of the following information: (1) application for enrollment; (2) test scores, when applicable (3) statements of student understanding and agreements; (4) medical information sheet; and (5) transcript information.
+Financial aid records, when applicable, are housed in permanent files also in Student Services.
+The Student Information Management system (SIMS) is the depository of all attendance and grading records for official transcripts.